auth0/docs/articles/support/index.md

 ## Auth0 Status
 The [Auth0 status page](https://status.auth0.com) contains information on current production status and will be updated during an outage.
 After an outage, a root-cause analysis is performed and made available via the page.

 Please check the [status page](https://status.auth0.com) before filing a ticket.
 If the status page contains a notification about an outage, our team will already be working on restoring service as quickly as possible.
 Once the issue is resolved, the status page will be updated to reflect that.
 There is a button on the page to subscribe to notifications of any changes.
+A root-cause analysis will be published to the status page once an investigation has been done.

 ## Public Forum

-Auth0 offers support for __all__ subscribers.
+Auth0's public [discussion forum](https://ask.auth0.com) offers support for __all__ subscribers.
 All customers, even on free accounts, can use our public [discussion forum](https://ask.auth0.com) to search existing questions and receive support from our engineers if their question has not already been asked.

 ## Support Center